urbanairship/ios-gimbal-adapter/README.md

 ## Requirements

-Before installing the Gimbal Adapter, make sure the following dependencies are installed for you application:
+Before installing the Gimbal Adapter, make sure the following dependencies are installed for your application:
  - Urban Airship SDK 8.0.0 or newer
  - Gimbal SDK 2.0.0 or newer